Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

 Here’s Maltese mix Rocky tasting a raw chicken neck:

-How to feed raw chicken necks to your dog
+How to feed raw chicken necks or turkey necks to your dog

 Can I give my dog a cooked turkey neck?

-Remember to always feed necks raw, n e v e r cooked.
-Raw bones are soft and pliable meaning they won’t splinter, whereas cooked bones become bristle and can break and splinter with the potential of causing injuries both in your dog’s mouth and intestines.
+Neck bones should always be fed raw, not cooked.
+This is because raw bones are soft and pliable, meaning they won’t splinter.
+Whereas cooked bones become bristle and can break and splinter with the potential of causing injuries both in your dog’s mouth and intestines.

 What about frozen chicken necks for dogs?